MicrosoftEdge/MicrosoftEdge-Documentation/README.md

   - A folder can contain more folders or a readme.md
   - One .md file per folder
   - Folder/directory names are dash-separated (e.g., f12-tools) and lowercase.
 They are used in URLs on the Microsoft Edge Dev site.
 Don't use underscores or PascaleCase/camelCase.
-  - Relative links should be formatted with only the folder name of the referenced readme doc.
+  - Relative links are formatted with only the folder name of the referenced readme doc.
 E.g.,   ../perfomance/  (not ../perfomance/readme.md)
   - Section headers require a space after hashes, formatted as  ## Section Heading *(not ##Section Heading)*.
 Otherwise the markdown won't parse correctly into the site.

 # Styling